AdobeDocs/audience-manager.en/help/using/overview/aam-gdpr/aam-gdpr-faq.md

 ---
-description: This material contains some of the most common questions asked by our customers and partners related to the European General Data Protection Regulation (GDPR), and how Adobe Audience Manager, as a Data Processor, addresses various GDPR requirements.
+description: This article explains the concepts and terminology used by the European General Data Protection Regulation (GDPR), and how Adobe Audience Manager, as a Data Processor, addresses various GDPR requirements.
-seo-description: This material contains some of the most common questions asked by our customers and partners related to the European General Data Protection Regulation (GDPR), and how Adobe Audience Manager, as a Data Processor, addresses various GDPR requirements.
+seo-description: This article explains the concepts and terminology used by the European General Data Protection Regulation (GDPR), and how Adobe Audience Manager, as a Data Processor, addresses various GDPR requirements.
-seo-title: GDPR FAQ
+seo-title: GDPR Glossary
 solution: Audience Manager
-title: GDPR FAQ
+title: GDPR Glossary
 uuid: e52cad27-6a44-45ee-8524-6080adb86cc8
 ---

-# GDPR FAQ{#gdpr-faq}
+# GDPR Glossary {#gdpr-glossary}

+## Overview {#overview}

-This material contains some of the most common questions asked by our customers and partners related to the European General Data Protection Regulation (GDPR), and how Adobe Audience Manager, as a Data Processor, addresses various GDPR requirements.
+This article explains the concepts and terminology used by the European General Data Protection Regulation (GDPR), and how Adobe Audience Manager, as a Data Processor, addresses various GDPR requirements.

-In this article, we address questions on GDPR readiness in Audience Manager.
-Make sure you also read the [Experience Cloud GDPR FAQ.](https://www.adobe.io/apis/cloudplatform/gdpr/docs/alldocs.html#!api-specification/markdown/narrative/gdpr/gdpr-faq.md)

 GDPR came into effect on May 25, 2018 with primary objectives of giving individuals in the EU (Data Subjects) more control of their personal data while simplifying the regulatory environment for international businesses by better unifying regulation within the EU.
 As part of Adobe's GDPR readiness, the Adobe Audience Manager team has enhanced services and processes as necessary to support access and delete requests from Data Subjects, your consumers.

+Make sure you also read the [Experience Cloud GDPR FAQ.](https://www.adobe.io/apis/cloudplatform/gdpr/docs/alldocs.html#!api-specification/markdown/narrative/gdpr/gdpr-faq.md) for a better understanding of how GDPR works in Experience Cloud.

 ## GDPR Glossary {#gdpr-glossay}